HoTT/HoTT-2019/index.md

 title: "Homotopy Type Theory 2019"
 ---

-There will be an International Conference on [Homotopy Type Theory](https://homotopytypetheory.org) (HoTT 2019) **from August 12th to 17th, 2019**, at Carnegie Mellon University in Pittsburgh, USA.
+The International Conference on [Homotopy Type Theory](https://homotopytypetheory.org) (HoTT 2019) will take place **from August 12th to 17th, 2019**, at Carnegie Mellon University in Pittsburgh, USA.

-There will also be an associated [Homotopy Type Theory Summer School](/summer-school/) in the preceding week, August 7th to 10th.
+The associated [Homotopy Type Theory Summer School](/summer-school/) will take place in the preceding week, **from August 7th to 10th.

 Further information will be posted here as it becomes available.
 Questions can be addressed to [hott2019conference@gmail.com](mailto:hott2019conference@gmail.com).